 - The setup process will now open your site using the URL provided earlier.
 The Tag setup will map the fields automatically.

 Make sure you have read our terms and click Configure.

 When your site loads, you should browse to the page containing your form.
 Any address, email and phone fields will automatically be detected and mapped to our services.
 If you only want to install our phone validation, delete all the other fields, and only leave the phone field on here.
 If everything works as you expect it to, you can press the "save" button at the bottom of the setup window on the right-hand side.

 We also require a country to validate the phone number against.
 Select a country or have one generated for you:

 Your phone validation setup is now complete.
 All that is left to do is give your installation a name so you can reference it in the future.
 Pick a name that makes clear to anyone else where phone validation is used, e.g. Support Contact Form Phone Validation.
 Then, if there are any more places you would like to install a service you can click the "Add another" drop-down menu and select a service.

 Remember: if at any point you get stuck or have questions regarding our products or setup process, please contact our support team or chat with us live from the setup screen.

 For added security, we advise you to look at the service settings on your account.
 You can find out the benefits of doing so in the Settings section of this guide.

 If at any point you need to change the way a service is set up on a form, you can reactivate the setup process with the following steps.

-- Log into your account, then click on the relevant address validation installation.
+- Log into your account, then click on the relevant email validation installation.

-- You should now be presented with the setup options for your address validation installation.
+- You should now be presented with the setup options for your installation.
 Select the "Setup" tab.